Girl Scouts and Golf Courses Come Together for Bats!

 | A singular bat roosting on a branch at Bethpage State Park (April 2022). |

-As we know from our study conducted by bat researcher Dr. Thomas Gordon, we have 9 different bat species inhabiting our park.
-Most recently, we have had a few Eastern Red Bat sightings with one even needing to be rescued and brought to a rehab.
+As we know from our study conducted by bat researcher Dr. Thomas Gordon a few years back, we have 9 different bat species inhabiting our park.
+Most recently, we have had a few Eastern Red Bat sightings.
+One even needing to be rescued and brought to a rehab.
 Despite being nocturnal, we know bats are here and need our help and protection.
-We are so indebted to Kayla for her environmental contribution and her commitment to raising bat awareness for years to come.
-In addition to her bat homes, she also designed signage to educate our golf patrons about bats and that that our courses serve as safe habitat for these critical creatures.
+We are so indebted to Kayla for her special environmental contribution and concern for bats.
+In addition to the homes she built, she also designed signage to educate our golf patrons about these critical creatures and how our golf courses support them with a healthy home.

 .jpg)